mdarche/maker-ui/packages/elements-ui/README.md

 )
 ```

-All layout components can be styled with custom variants and the `sx` prop as specified in Theme UI's component library.
+All layout components can be styled with custom variants and the `sx` prop.

 ## Documentation